bfloyd14/war/README.md

 - [Background pattern from heropatterns](https://heropatterns.com)
 - CSS cardstarter from GA SEI git repo
 - Favicon image created by Juan Ramirez
+- Age of Empires image is from Google

 ## Icebox Items